s-c-p/c-pl-a/journaling.md

 ## Reframing your Subconscious Mind

 	1. That your subconscious is your CORE ASSUMPTIONS about yourself and the world around you
 	2. Your life is a reflection of WHAT YOU BELIEVE YOU DESERVE... this is subconscious
 	3. That in order to change your life, you need to retrain your subconscious
 	4. This is best done JUST BEFORE YOU SLEEP and JUST AFTER YOU WAKE UP (hence, don't be on your smartphone at night, that will kill your meditative and creative potential)
 	5. When you retrain your subconscious, your goals will happen very quickly

+#### 10 minute before sleep

+Take a few moments before you go to bed to meditate on and write down the things you’re trying to accomplish.

+Ask yourself loads of questions related to that thing.
+In Edison’s words, make some “requests.”
+Write those questions and thoughts down on paper.

+Play with specificity, (more specific questions => the more clear will be your answers) While you’re sleeping, your subconscious mind will get to work on those things.

+#### 10 minute before sleep

 it’s good to loosely direct your thought-dumping toward your goals.
 Consider the “requests” you made of your subconscious just before going to bed.
 You asked yourself loads of questions.
 You thought about and wrote down the things you’re trying to accomplish.

+Now, first thing in the morning, start writing down whatever comes to mind about those things.
+I often get ideas for articles I’m going to write while doing these thought-dumps.

 (* other paragraphs in this unit are also nice *)